Articles in Featuring Felines are written by

 Valley Center, Sedgwick County, Kansas

-Pages came to live at the Valley Center Public Library in June 2010, after she was found outside the door one day and no one came to claim her.
-There was some controversy about whether she should stay, but she had many supporters and following much deliberation by the library board, it was agreed that she could remain.
-After she had been living there for some time, the local news station wanted to come and do a story, so she got lots of attention and tons of treats from library patrons!
+Pages came to live at the Valley Center Public Library (aka Edna Buschow Memorial Library) in June 2010, after she was found outside the door one day and no one came to claim her.
+There was some controversy about whether she should stay, but she had many supporters and following much deliberation by the library board, it was agreed she could remain.
+After she'd been living there for some time, the local news station wanted to come and do a story, so she got lots of attention and tons of treats from library patrons!
 There's a delightful news clip of her at YouTube.

-Since her TV debut Pages has received quite a bit of fan mail, and has been able to meet many new patrons who have come in to see her.
-Inspired by her fame, she has started a blog so that her fans can see what she's up to.
-She is always there to greet staff when they arrive in the morning, and spends most days lounging in her favourite chair, or warming her fur in the sun — that is, unless it's time to walk up and down the bookshelves to check things out, or to play a game of tag with one of the patrons.
+After her TV debut Pages received quite a bit of fan mail, and was able to meet many new patrons who came in to see her.
+Inspired by her fame, she started a blog so that her fans could see what she was up to.
+She's always there to greet staff when they arrive in the morning, and spends most days lounging in her favourite chair, or warming her fur in the sun — that is, unless it's time to walk up and down the bookshelves to check things out, or to play a game of tag with one of the patrons.
 She seems to love living in the library, and has certainly proved to be a great attraction for many patrons.

-Many thanks to library director Janice Sharp and to Erin for providing the information about Pages.
+Many thanks to Janice and also to Erin Tormey for providing original information about Pages.

 WILLAMINA PUBLIC LIBRARY